 - At present, to some extent, 85 percent of Fortune 500 businesses are using Azure.

 Amazon Web Services

 Amazon’s cloud is the backbone of Amazon’s architecture, from smart predictions to amazing virtual assistant Alexa when shopping online.
 Amazon recently announced its partnership with a Chinese blockchain Qtum startup to help AWS users work on its smart contract and dApps platforms.
 This will help Qtum work on its enterprise Blockchain as a Service (BaaS) solution.
-Amazon is also working with National Institutes of Health (NIH) on its STRIDES initiative to help provide huge data sets to a large audience to help researchers study, ultimately treat and prevent deadly diseases.
-Amazon Web Services works with a range of programs like these in the pipeline at a breakneck pace, as it gives other cloud vendors huge competition.
+Amazon is also working with the National Institutes of Health (NIH) on its STRIDES initiative to help provide large data sets to a broad audience to help researchers study, ultimately treat and prevent deadly diseases.
+Amazon Web Services works with a range of programs like these in the pipeline at a breakneck pace, as it gives other cloud vendors colossal competition.

 Interesting facts about AWS

 - AWS was officially launched in 2006.
 About 1/3rd of people visiting daily internet access websites that are powered by AWS!

 - AWS ‘ global infrastructure includes 64 availability zones spread across 21 regions around the world!

 - Amazon Web Services has over 70 services, including storage, computing, database, networking, application services, management, analytics, deployment, and mobile.